 Moving a business into a new office space is more involved and comes with bigger hazards than a residential move.
-Think about the impact it will have on your customers and worry how any problems that occur during the move will cost you lost revenue.
+Think about the impact it will have on your customers and worry about how any problems that occur during the move will cost you lost revenue.

 In this article, we’re going to look at how you can efficiently move your business without losing productivity or revenue.

 Find A Reliable Moving Company

-One of the most important aspects to any successful moving endeavor is to hire a reputable moving company you can trust.
+One of the most important aspects of any successful moving endeavor is to hire a reputable moving company you can trust.
 While many people want to go cheap when the hire a mover, the fact is that a moving company can make or break your move, and spending the money to hire a top-shelf company saves you aggravation and lessens the stress you’ll have worrying about whether things are getting done right.

 When looking for a reputable moving company, look for one that will take inventory of your things to ensure everything is accounted for before, during, and after the move.
 Also, make sure you get references from other companies who have used the mover you’re looking at, and don’t be shy about asking the mover for those references.